slevvvvin/Selenium_test/README.md

 OR
 # Set webdriver executable path
 Open terminal and run the command below

 $ sudo nano /etc/paths
-Enter your password
+Enter your password,
-Add your path to the bottom of the file
+add your path to the bottom of the file

 Control-x to quit
 Y to save
 Press enter to confirm